andreas-ka/mechanico/README.md

 ### Footer ###
 ![Footer image 1](/assets/images/readme-footer.png)
-Consist of fontawesome icons for all the social media links and is displayed the same on all wedpages.
+Consist of fontawesome icons for all the social media links and is displayed the same on all webpages.

 _________________________________________________________________________________________________